Aymen-Nacer/Full-Stack-To-Do-List-App/README.md

-# Full Stack Application with Angular, Spring Boot, Docker, and MySQL
+# Full Stack To-Do List Application with Angular, Spring Boot, Docker, and MySQL

 This repository contains a full-stack web application built with Angular and Spring Boot, deployed using Docker, and using MySQL as the database.